 Which Is True: Jesus Is the Son of God or Jesus Is God Himself?

-I saw thesay, “And , when he was baptized, went up straightway out of the water: and, see, the heavens were opened to him, and he saw the Spirit of God descending like a dove, and lighting on him: And see a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16–17).
-And the prayed in Gethsemane, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as you will” (Mat 26:39).
-God called the Lord Jesus His beloved Son, and the Lord Jesus called God in heaven Father.
-Therefore, I thought the Lord Jesus was the Son of God.
-But I had second thoughts: Is God not the one true God?
-How can there be the relationship between “Father” and “Son”?
-Whatever is the matter?
-I had referred to many spiritual books, but my puzzle still remained unsolved.
+One day when reading the Bible, I came across the following verses, “And Jesus, when he was baptized, went up straightway out of the water: and, see, the heavens were opened to him, and he saw the Spirit of God descending like a dove, and lighting on him: And see a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16-17), and the Lord Jesus’ prayer in Gethsemane, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as you will” (Matthew 26:39).
+I thought to myself, “Since God called the Lord Jesus His beloved Son and the Lord Jesus called God in heaven Father, the Lord Jesus must be the Son of God.”
+But then it occurred to me, “Isn’t there only one true God?
+How come there is the relationship of Father and Son?”
+With this question, I consulted many spiritual books, but to my disappointment, none of them could resolve my confusion.

 You may be interested in this article: A Christian’s Diary: Was the Lord Jesus God’s Son or God Himself?